grafana/tutorials/content/tutorials/grafana-fundamentals.md

 Alerts allow you to identify problems in your system moments after they occur.
 By quickly identifying unintended changes in your system, you can minimize disruptions to your services.

 Alerts consists of two parts:
+* _Notification channel_ - How the alert is delivered.
+When the conditions of an _alert rule_ are met, the Grafana notifies the channels configured for that alert.
 * _Alert rules_ - When the alert is triggered.
 Alert rules are defined by one or more _conditions_ that are regularly evaluated by Grafana.
-* _Notification channel_ - How the alert is delivered.
-When the conditions of an alert rule are met, the Grafana notifies the channels configured for that alert.

 ### Configure a notification channel
-((Just above, we list the parts of an alert as alert rules and notification channels.
-If possible, we should perform the tasks in the same order.
-If not possible, then we should rewrite the points above so they make sense in the reverse order.))

 In this step, you'll send alerts using _web hooks_.
 To test your alerts, you first need to have a place to send them.

 - Browse to [requestbin.com](https://requestbin.com)